-Wayne Lo committed a school shooting at Simon's Rock College in Great Barrington, Massachusetts, on December 14, 1992.
-He killed two people and wounded four, then turned himself
+Wayne Lo committed a school shooting at Simon's Rock College in Great Barrington, Massachusetts, on 14 December 1992.
+He killed two people and wounded four, then turned himself in.

-Wayne was born in Taiwan and moved to the United States when he was 12 years old.
+Wayne was born in Taiwan and moved to the United States when he was twelve years old.
 He lived with his parents and brother (approximately five years younger) in Montana.
 Wayne's father had been a pilot in the Nationalist China Air Force, but had since left the military.
 After immigrating, he opened a Chinese restaurant.
 The transition to a new culture was not easy for the family, but Wayne was bright and reportedly was liked and respected at school.
 He was also a gifted violinist who played with the Billings Symphony Orchestra.
 (Unless otherwise noted, the information on Wayne is drawn from Dr. Jonathan Fast's book Ceremonial Violence: A Psychological Explanation of School Shootings.)

 Where does Wayne fit in the typology?
 Though the evidence is mixed, he presented with a number of features suggestive of psychopathy.
-For example, although Wayne was not a trouble-maker in high school, he exhibited behavior indicative of narcissism: "he was sometimes stubborn and arrogant, disagreeing with teachers whom he took to be intellectual inferiors, and refusing to complete assignments which he considered pointless."34
+For example, although Wayne was not a troublemaker in high school, he exhibited behavior indicative of narcissism: "He was sometimes stubborn and arrogant, disagreeing with teachers whom he took to be intellectual inferiors, and refusing to complete assignments which he considered pointless."34 disappointed with a girl's lack of interest in him, so he told her he was going to kill himself; she called the police, who checked on Wayne and apparently found no evidence that he was suicidal.
+It appears that he was just trying to get what he wanted through manipulation.
+(Similarly, Eric Harris once faked his own death to get back at a girl who had rejected him.)

 There is also evidence that Wayne could be manipulative.
-He once hinted to a teacher that he was suicidal, but instead of killing himself, he stole his mother's car and drove out of state to spend five days with a girl.
-On another occasion, he was disappointed with a girl's lack of interest in him, so he told her he was going to kill himself; she called the police, who checked on Wayne, and apparently found no evidence that he was suicidal.
-It appears that he was just trying to get what he wanted through manipulation.
-(Similarly, Eric Harris once faked his own suicide to get back at a girl who had rejected him.)
+He once hinted to a teacher that he was suicidal, but instead of killing himself, he stole his mother's car and drove out of the state to spend five days with a girl.
+On another occasion, he was